thiagowfx/thiagowfx.github.io/content/posts/2022-01-18-arch-linux-new-pkgbuild-workflow.md

 Use a software like [`urlwatch`][urlwatch] or [`nvchecker`][nvchecker] to track future upstream changes so that you can update your packages in a timely fashion[^4].
 There's also a web service called [Release Monitoring][release-monitoring], part of Fedora Infra.
+And there's also https://changedetection.io/, but it's overkill for this task.
 I use `urlwatch` the following way:

 ```
 $ cat PKGBUILDs/urlwatch.yml